duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/17-sac2/20-ros/10-ros-intro.md

 ### Assessments and Evidence of Understanding

+Students will be able to undertand what ROS is and make a catkin workspace by the end of the lesson.

 ### AGENDA (Brief Summary of Activities)

+5 mins: Introducing ROS

+45 mins: Reviewing important ROS concepts and commands

+10 mins: Making a catkin workspace

 ### Differentiation _(strategies for grouping, ELL, and inclusion)_